miconda/ruxc/README.md

 `RUst eXports to C`

-C/C++ library exporting useful functions written in Rust, such as simple HTTP/S client functions for doing GET or POST requests.
+C/C++ library exporting useful functions written in Rust.

+First group of functions offer a simple HTTP client library, with functions for doing GET, POST or DELETE requests.
+It has support for HTTPS.

 ## Build ##